The Dark Side of the Moon: Voices

-In 2004, she sued EMI and Pink Floyd for 50% of the songwriting royalties, arguing that her contribution to "The Great Gig in the Sky" was substantial enough to be considered co-authorship.
+In 2004, Torry sued EMI and Pink Floyd for 50% of the songwriting royalties, arguing that her contribution to "The Great Gig in the Sky" was substantial enough to be considered co-authorship.
 The case was settled out of court for an undisclosed sum, with all post-2005 pressings crediting Wright and Torry jointly.

 In the final week of recording, Waters asked staff and others at Abbey Road to respond to questions printed on flashcards and some of their replies were edited into the final mix.
 The interviewees were placed in front of a microphone in a darkened Studio 3 and shown such questions as "What's your favourite colour?" and "What's your favourite food?", before moving on to themes central to the album, including those of madness, violence, and death.
 Questions such as "When was the last time you were violent?", followed immediately by "Were you in the right?", were answered in the order they were presented.

 Roadie Roger "The Hat" Manifold was recorded in a conventional sit-down interview.
 Waters asked him about a violent encounter he had had with a motorist, and Manifold replied "... give 'em a quick, short, sharp shock ..."
 Asked about death, he responded, "Live for today, gone tomorrow, that's me ..."
-Another roadie, Chris Adamson, recorded the words that open the album: "I've been mad for fucking years ... absolutely years ... over the edge ... it's working with bands that does it."
+Another roadie, Chris Adamson, recorded the words that open the album: "I've been mad for fucking years.
+Absolutely years.
+Over the edge...
+It's working with bands that does it."